 (If you want a quick guide for beginners how to start investing in the Philippine stock market, you can download your free ebook here.)

-When it comes to investing in the Philippine stock market this 2019, which is better: Stock Market or Mutual Fund?
+When it comes to investing in the Philippine stock market this 2020, which investment turned out to be better: Stock Market or Mutual Fund?

 There are two ways of investing in the Philippine stock market.